 One of my concerns has been to explain why this idea is mistaken, and how standard scientific method applies to linguistics as it does to other phenomena – see for instance chapter 8 of my book Empirical Linguistics.
 In recent years the empirical approach has gained more traction within linguistics.
 I have set out to quantify that development in the discipline.
 A study which examined the literature up to 2002 found that while there had been a marked movement towards empirical methods, about the turn of the century that shift appeared to go into reverse, with a number of linguists explicitly arguing against it.
 However, when the study was repeated ten years later, this counter-revolution turned out to have been a brief blip: happily, linguistics is now as empirically-minded as it has ever been.

 Those linguists who do aim to make their research accountable to objective data often use electronic corpora as data sources.
 With my colleague Diana McCarthy I edited an anthology of corpus linguistics papers, to give individuals who are drawn into this field a sense of its past achievements and future possibilities.
-And see my recent discussion of the status and future of “corpus linguistics”, a discipline which can succeed only by disappearing.
+And see my discussion of the status and future of “corpus linguistics”, a discipline which can succeed only by disappearing.

 I have tried to contribute to the better understanding and appreciation of the fundamental political concept of freedom, and the related concept of human creativity.
 My book An End to Allegiance analysed the “New Right” or “classical liberal” movement for a freer society.
 It was described by David Friedman (a distinguished exponent of the anarcho-capitalist political ideal, and son of Milton Friedman) as “the best survey of the liberal movement I have yet seen”.

 Although the flowering of New Right thought in the 1970s and 1980s emerged chiefly from groups interested in politics and in economics, among professional philosophers by far the best known representative of the movement was the late Robert Nozick, for his book Anarchy, State and Utopia (1974).
 To me this was an irony, because Nozick’s case seemed so illogical as to risk undermining the movement in general.
-I argued against Nozick in a paper (not available online) in vol. 87 of Mind, 1978.
+I argued against Nozick in a paper in vol. 87 of Mind, 1978.

 The politics of freedom is an area where my “professional” writings shade off into journalism, including articles which were naturally often more ephemeral in nature.
 I do not detail these here.

 For most of the twentieth century, academic linguistics embraced a dogma according to which the languages of the world are all alike in structural complexity and have never developed in complexity within recorded history.
 Languages were seen as alternative forms of clothing for underlying thought-processes which are constant across humanity.
 That always seemed to me an expression of pure ideology rather than an assertion founded on fact.
 In reality languages differ in complexity, and for an individual, or a society, to acquire a more complex language surely means learning to think in subtler ways.
 At about the turn of the century the dogma began to come under attack from a number of different intellectual directions.
-David Gil and I organized a workshop at Leipzig in 2007 which assembled almost all of the leading questioners of the invariant-complexity dogma, and with Peter Trudgill we have edited the resulting discussions into a book, Language Complexity as an Evolving Variable.
+David Gil and I organized a workshop at Leipzig in 2007 which assembled almost all of the leading questioners of the invariant-complexity dogma, and with Peter Trudgill we edited the resulting discussions into a book, Language Complexity as an Evolving Variable.
 (My introductory survey chapter is available online.)

 The language complexity heading is also the area of my largest professional failure.
 Some years ago I was entrusted with a unique and remarkable resource, comprising extensive samples transcribed into typescript of the spontaneous writing and speech of a cross-section of English schoolchildren from the 1960s.
 This would in principle enable us to study a wealth of issues that ought to be of great interest to the teaching profession, for instance one would like to know more than any of us know today about exactly how children’s speech and writing skills develop with age, and whether the large changes in educational practice over the past forty years are reflected in any way in children’s patterns of literacy.
 What needed doing with the material went far beyond what one academic can achieve in the intervals between teaching and admin duties, so I made repeated attempts to raise funding from research sponsors either to analyse the material, or at least to publish it electronically so that anyone could analyse it, and to interest organizations representing the teaching profession in the material.
 Although previously I had enjoyed great success at winning funding for research on topics which seemed to me less socially significant than this one, here I drew a complete blank.
 After years of trying, I had to accept that I was too close to retirement to pursue the campaign further, and I handed the materials on to a group elsewhere with ideas of their own about how to exploit it.